Drug Interactions between Zosyn and Zyvox

 Interactions between your drugs

-There were no interactions found in our database between Zosyn and Zyvox - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Zosyn and Zyvox.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Zosyn is in the drug class beta-lactamase inhibitors.

-- Zyvox is a member of the drug class oxazolidinone antibiotics.
+- Zyvox is in the drug class oxazolidinone antibiotics.

 - Zyvox is used to treat the following conditions: